tiponiwilliams/prework/README.md

 The following **required** functionality is completed:

-* [ ] Image and introductory message displayed on screen
+* [ X] Image and introductory message displayed on screen
-* [ ] Button displayed on screen
+* [ X] Button displayed on screen
-* [ ] Toast with message appears when button is pressed
+* [ X] Toast with message appears when button is pressed

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ X] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough